 Selected Major Works

-- 2005 30ft pole commissioned for Damien Hirst included in the Raven Traveling Exhibition at the Vancouver Art Gallery, Vancouver, BC. (no image available)
+– 30-foot pole commissioned for Damien Hirst, included in the Raven Traveling exhibition at the Vancouver Art Gallery, Vancouver BC. (no image available)

 Don Yeomans McMichael totem pole project.